fullstack-lang/gong/README.md

 Gong's stated goal is the rapid development of web applications for system engineering (see [paper](https://www.researchgate.net/publication/354237095_GONG_an_open_source_MBSE_toolset/references#fullTextFileContent) for details on this goal)

-## Stack organization

-Code is organized with a fixed directory structure.
-At the top are 2 directories:

-- `go` for the go code, with the data model and business logic of the application in the `go/models` directory.
-- `ng` for the angular code.

-By default, the main program `main.go` of the back-end of a stack provides the web server, the business logic and the database in one single binary. `main.go` is located in the root directory because it `embeds` the `ng` directory (thanks to go v1.16 `embeds` feature).

-This repository (github.com/fullstack-lang/gong) is the home of `gongc` (in go/gongc), a compiler that compiles the business logic written in `go` and generates code in `go` and `ng` directories.

-This repository is also the home of the `gong` stack whose data model is the description of the data model that is parsed by `gongc`.
-The gong stack an be reused in other stacks. (for instance, in gongdoc, an UML editor).

 ## Prerequisite

 ### Go